thecodingmachine/safe/README.md

 $foobar = json_decode($content);
 ```

-All PHP functions that can return 'false' on error are part of Safe.
+All PHP functions that can return `false` on error are part of Safe.
-In addition, Safe also provide 2 'Safe' classes: Safe\DateTime and Safe\DateTimeImmutable whose methods will throw exceptions instead of returning false.
+In addition, Safe also provide 2 'Safe' classes: `Safe\DateTime` and `Safe\DateTimeImmutable` whose methods will throw exceptions instead of returning false.

 ## PHPStan integration